actions-workshop/actions-workshop/docs/305-reusable-workflows.md

 # Reusable Workflows: DRY, Modular & Composable Automations

-## Overview

 As your GitHub Actions usage grows, you’ll often find yourself repeating similar jobs across multiple workflows or even multiple repositories.
 This can quickly become hard to maintain.

 **Reusable workflows** allow you to centralize shared logic once, and call it from many other workflows.
 This follows the principle of DRY (Don't Repeat Yourself) and allows you to keep your pipelines consistent, easier to update, and easier to scale across teams.

-A typical pattern is for a devops or platform team to create a shared set of 'golden' pipelines that developer teams can consume.
+A typical pattern is for a devops or platform team to create a shared set of *golden* pipelines that developer teams can consume.
 This ensures consistency and best practices across the organization and minimizes duplicated effort.

 ## 1 — Creating and calling a reusable workflow

 A reusable workflow is a workflow that uses the special trigger `workflow_call` to allow it to be called from other workflows.

-Create a new file in your repository called `.github/workflows/reusable/build-and-test.yml`:
+Create a new file in your repository called `.github/workflows/reusable-build-and-test.yml`:

 ```yaml
 name: Reusable Build and Test